sesquideus/sesquideus/README.md

-Welcome to my GitHub profile README.
 My civil name is Martin Baláž and I can be often find under the alias @sesquideus.
 Everywhere.
+Unless it is an impostor.

 - I am an astronomer and software engineer by both profession and passion.
   I like to think I am carefully balancing between physics, applied mathematics and programming.